Please note, you can enlarge the images by clicking on them

 The creativity Jeremy expressed in his natural furniture designs has been a hallmark throughout all of his life.
 Jeremy is an accomplished artist and on the rare occasions he is not working, Jeremy is thinking about a human-condition-free future for the human race, or creating useful tools for, and beautiful unpretentious, natural works of art to adorn, that wonderful new world.
 (Examples of can be seen here.)

 An upbringing nurtured with real, unconditional love (yes, it is to the nurturing from Jeremy’s mother—and the absence of oppressive egocentricity in his father—that we really owe his world-saving insights into the human condition) in the sheltered isolation of the Australian bush left Jeremy deeply troubled and perplexed by all the selfishness, competitiveness, aggression, dishonesty and indifference on one hand, and all the suffering on the other hand, that he inevitably encountered in the wider world when he grew up.
 In time, he realised that trying to save animals from extinction or trying to build ideal furniture wasn’t going to make a difference to the extraordinary imperfection in human life and that he would have to get to the bottom of the issue of this seeming complete wrongness of human behaviour, which is the issue of the human condition.
 And so it was while building his furniture business that Jeremy first began to write down his ever developing thoughts about the problem of the human condition.
-Indeed, since 1975 Jeremy has spent the first, often pre-dawn, hours of each day thinking and writing about the human condition, the result of that dedication being his numerous articles and books about the human condition: in particular his 1983 submissions to Nature and New Scientist magazines (which were rejected, with the then editor of Nature, John Maddox, telling Jeremy that his starting point teleological argument that there is an underlying order in nature ‘is wrong’—teleology is increasingly being accepted as true); Free: The End Of The Human Condition (published in 1988); Beyond The Human Condition (1991); A Species In Denial (2003) (2003), which was a bestseller in Australia and New Zealand; The Human Condition Documentary Proposal (2004); The Great Exodus: From the horror and darkness of the human condition (2006); Freedom: Expanded (2009); The Book of Real Answers to Everything!
-(2011), and his 2016 summa masterpiece book, FREEDOM: The End Of The Human Condition.
+Indeed, since 1975 Jeremy has spent the first, often pre-dawn, hours of each day thinking and writing about the human condition, the result of that dedication being his numerous articles and books about the human condition: in particular his 1983 submissions to Nature and New Scientist magazines (which were rejected, with the then editor of Nature, John Maddox, telling Jeremy that his starting point teleological argument that there is an underlying order in nature ‘is wrong’—teleology is increasingly being accepted as true); Free: The End Of The Human Condition (published in 1988); Beyond The Human Condition (1991); A Species In Denial (2003), which was a bestseller in Australia and New Zealand; The Human Condition Documentary Proposal (2004); The Great Exodus: From the horror and darkness of the human condition (2006); Freedom: Expanded (2009); The Book of Real Answers to Everything!
+(2011), and in 2016, his summa masterpiece book, FREEDOM: The End Of The Human Condition and its condensation, Transform Your Life And Save The World.
 (All to be read or printed.)

 In 1992, Jeremy visited Africa as part of the international launch of Beyond The Human Condition, and whilst there he was invited to visit a number of primate field studies in Kenya and Burundi where he was able to gain first-hand observations of the behaviour of several primate species.